GlassBricks/typed-factorio/README.md

 For some concepts, there is also a special form for when the concept is used in a "read" position, where all table-or-array types are in Table form.
 These types are suffixed with `Read`, e.g. `ScriptPositionRead`.

+### Nominal index types

+Some `uint` types which represent indices, e.g. player_index, entity_number, are now "branded" numbers with their own type, e.g. `PlayerIndex` and `EntityNumber`.
+These are assignable to `number`, but `number` is not assignable to them.
+These are indices that do not index into an array-like structure, and otherwise should usually not have arithmetic done to them.
+So, using a separate type helps ensure correctness.
+You can still use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
+You can cast "plain" numbers to these types, e.g. `2 as PlayerIndex`, only do this with some care.

+- `player_index` and `surface_index` still allow the numeric constant 1 as a valid index, representing the first player or the default surface, respectively.
+This is allowed as this is a common enough use case.

 ### Types with subclasses